MorrissyLab/mosaicMPI/README.md

 ### 📓 Python interface

-To get started, sample datasets and a Jupyter notebook tutorial is available [here](/tutorial/tutorial.ipynb).
+To get started, download the [sample datasets](/tutorial) and [Jupyter notebook tutorial](/tutorial/tutorial.ipynb).

 Detailed API reference can be found on [ReadTheDocs](https://mosaicmpi.readthedocs.io/).

 ### ⌨️ Command line interface

+Program discovery and integration can also be conducted on the command line using the command line interface (CLI), for common workflows.

 See the [command line interface documentation](/CLI.md).